-In the spring and summer months of 2017, First United Methodist Church transformed the empty lot into a park for the entire Brookside community to enjoy.
+In the spring and summer months of 2017, we transformed the empty lot into a park for the entire Brookside community to enjoy.

 Since its transformation into a park, the property has seen thousands of visitors, held incredible free events and provided a place for families to rest or play together.